Welcome to the home and premier site of the authentic British Teddy Boy.

 'The Edwardian Teddy Boy' as a website, was started in April 2010 and has been built by Edwardian Teddy Boy, John aka Rockin Nidge.

-Edwardian Teddy Boys - Jake, Gaz & John from Preston, Lancashire.
+Edwardian Teddy Boys - Jake and Gaz from Preston & John from Oldham, Lancashire.

 This is a very useful website for those who are researching 1950's British Youth culture, British Rock 'n' Roll and the evolution of the Teddy Boys.
 From their conception in the early fifties through the so called Rock 'n' Roll Revival of the late 1960's and 1970's through to the return to the fifties neo-Edwardian roots and the evolvement of The Edwardian Drape Society during the mid 1990's, and to the present day, the Teddy Boy has always been an icon of British Youth Culture and Lifestyle.